At times, wisdom teeth can cause discomfort due to insufficient space for them to erupt completely in the mouth.

 As such, surgery may be required to remove it.
-Wisdom tooth surgery involves opening the gum around the tooth (called a flap), removing some bone (if necessary), then removing the tooth.
+Wisdom tooth surgery at dental clinics in Singapore involves opening the gum around the tooth (called a flap), removing some bone (if necessary), then removing the tooth.

 The socket is then washed thoroughly and gum flap is closed using sutures.